Enroll Free

 400010 or 225 or 502 or (2)(120)

-- When tackling chart and table-based questions, it is crucial to determine whether to calculate or approximate as part of the solving strategy.
-Comparing fractional values with complex denominators such as 53, 37, and so on can be efficiently done using a calculator, as these types of problems are already time-consuming due to the data provided in the question, which requires comprehension.
+1. When tackling chart and table-based questions, it is crucial to determine whether to calculate or approximate as part of the solving strategy.
+Comparing fractional values with complex denominators, such as 53 and 37, can be efficiently done using a calculator, as these types of problems are inherently time-consuming due to the data provided in the question, which requires careful comprehension.

-Consider the following example: Let’s assume you need to identify the answer choice with the greatest percentage increase, and you have obtained the following values for each answer option:
+Consider the following example: Let’s assume you need to identify the answer choice with the most significant percentage increase, and you have obtained the following values for each answer option:

 When analyzing the options, it becomes evident that options A and C can be eliminated due to their large denominators in comparison to options B and E. Additionally, option D was excluded based on manual calculations, as it yielded a negative value.
 Now, the decision lies between options B and D, where the denominators are relatively close.